Grand Duchess Maria Pavlovna of Russia (1890–1958): First marriage

-During the next two years, Maria's aunt turned towards religion and charity work.
-Planning to retire from court and to form a religious order, Grand Duchess Elisabeth decided to find a husband for her niece.
-Shortly after Easter 1907, Prince Wilhelm, Duke of Södermanland the second son of King Gustav V of Sweden and Victoria of Baden visited St Petersburg and he was introduced to the sixteen-year-old Maria Pavlovna.
+During the next two years, Maria's aunt turned toward religion and charity work.
+Planning to retire from court and to form a religious order, Grand Duchess Elisabeth decided to find a husband for her niece, along with the help of her cousin, Crown Princess Margaret of Sweden.
+Shortly after Easter 1907, Prince Wilhelm, Duke of Södermanland, the second son of King Gustav V of Sweden and Victoria of Baden, visited St Petersburg, and he was introduced to the 16-year-old Maria Pavlovna.
 She was plump, mischievous and proud.
 The prince was tall, thin, dark and distinguished looking "with beautiful grey eyes", Maria recalled.
 He stayed for dinner, and the following day, Maria was told that he wished to marry her.
 Pressed by her aunt to give a speedy answer, Maria agreed to the prince's proposal and found herself engaged to a man she had known for only few hours.
 The official betrothal was announced in June 1907 at Peterhof palace.

 Maria Pavlovna wrote later that she felt her aunt had rushed her into the marriage.
-However, at the time she enjoyed the attention and was eager to escape from the nursery.
+However, at the time, she enjoyed the attention, and she was eager to escape from the nursery.
 "Then we will be able to travel together," she wrote to Wilhelm after their engagement.
 "And to live just as we wish and to suit ourselves.
 I'm looking forward to a wonderful life – a life full of love and happiness, just as you described to me in your last letters."

-The marriage had positive political and diplomatic implications for both Russia and Sweden and Tsar Nicholas II gave his consent.
-Grand Duke Paul was not consulted.